Diversity in NT Independent Schools

 - George Otero (2017)

-Indigenous Independent Community Schools
+Aboriginal Independent Community Schools

 The schools are autonomous and do not operate as part of a system.
-Each Indigenous Independent Community School has an Aboriginal governing body responsible for staffing, curriculum, school buildings, staff houses and financial accountability.
+Each Aboriginal Independent Community School has an Aboriginal governing body responsible for staffing, curriculum, school buildings, staff houses and financial accountability.
 Notwithstanding their obligations to comply with the Education Act (NT) 2015 and national education policy initiatives, these schools are independent of government and belong to the communities they service.

-Success in Indigenous Independent Community Schools is due to their capacity to deliver mainstream education in an environment where learning is nurtured by cultural identity, traditional language and a sense of belonging to place.
+Success in Aboriginal Independent Community Schools is due to their capacity to deliver mainstream education in an environment where learning is nurtured by cultural identity, traditional language and a sense of belonging to place.
 This has led to improved literacy and numeracy results for students in these schools.
 Community well-being and social functioning is also an important product of these schools.

 Non-denominational Christian Schools